git-ecosystem/git-credential-manager/docs/multiple-users.md

 | `https://example.com/more-open-source/app.git` | `contrib123` |
 | `https://example.com/big-company/secret-repo.git` | `employee9999` |

 When you clone these repos, include the identity and an `@` before the domain name in order to force Git and GCM to use different identities.
-If you've already cloned the repos, you can update the remote URL to incude the identity.
+If you've already cloned the repos, you can update the remote URL to include the identity.

 ### Example: fresh clones